mesosphere/dcos-commons/docs/pages/yaml-reference.md

       * `max-consecutive-failures`

         The number of consecutive health check failures which are allowed before the task is restarted.
-TODO(nick): what if this isn't specified? relationship to timeout?
+An unset value is treated as equivalent to no retries.

       * `delay`